(Webinar) Ethical and Risk-Management Documentation Skills: Issues in the Human Services

 8. What are the most common documentation mistakes that professionals make, and how can they be avoided?

 This workshop will provide answers to these questions as well as a comprehensive introduction to critical ethical and risk-management issues related to documentation.

 Continuing Education Credits:

 Social Worker CEUs: This training has been approved by the National Association of Social Workers (NASW) for 6.0 continuing education credits.

 Chemical Dependency Professionals CEUs: This training has been approved by the RI Certification Board for 6.0 continuing education credits (The RICB is an IC&RC affiliate).

-Mental Health Counselors CEUs: Determination of 6.0 RI Mental Health Counselors Association are pending.
+Mental Health Counselors CEUs: This training has been approved by the RI Mental Health Counselors Association for 6.0 continuing education credits.

 Please Note: A pre-test is required to be taken before the training.
 In order to receive a training certificate, each participant must complete a post-test, and training evaluation within ten (10) days of completing the training.
 Instructions will be provided to the email address that you register with.
 Thank you.